 We have a range of studies focusing on supporting highly vulnerable children in our society who have experienced trauma and adverse early experiences (ACEs).
 This research includes studies with looked after and accommodated children, including children in foster and kin care; and children with developmental disabilities (e.g. autism spectrum disorder).

-Children, adolescents and animals research or caar, is a group of researchers, graduates and doctoral students led by Professor Jo Williams and supported by Dr Janine Muldoon.
-We explore all aspects of relationships between children, adolescents and animals, and work closely with a range of animal welfare organisations.
+Children, adolescents and animals research (caar), is a group of researchers, graduates and doctoral students led by Professor Jo Williams and supported by Dr Janine Muldoon.
+We explore all aspects of relationships between children, adolescents and animals, and work closely with animal welfare organisations.